Become part of a rich tradition of cultural expression and explore the techniques, history and tikanga associated with ngā toi (Māori art).

 Depending on your location you may have the option of mahi raranga, whatu, tāniko, tukutuku or working with different fibres.

 You'll learn various toi (art) techniques and practices through a number of project-based tasks.
 These projects will teach you the creative processes involved to complete your work and the planning skills to manage your time.
 If you've always wanted to learn how to weave, this programme is a great place to start.

 When you pass this programme, you'll get this qualification:

 You'll be able to apply to enrol in our Level 5 programme, Toi Paematua - Diploma in Māori and Indigenous Art (Ngā Mahi ā Te Whare Pora).I want to use my qualification

 Use your weaving skills to contribute to your marae and community.

-Option 2: (in-class delivery)
+Option 2 (noho delivery)

-It is important to note that activity directed learning will also need to be completed outside of class time, amounting to approximately 21 hours per week.
+Activity directed learning will also need to be completed outside of class time, amounting to approximately 21 hours per week.